Designing Simple Mechanisms: Planning for future moves

 \section{Planning for future moves}

+Some mechanisms require participants to plan far in advance for their own future moves, in order to see that the mechanism is incentive-compatible.

 Suppose that we have a set of indivisible goods and a set of agents, and we want to allocate one good to each agent, without money transfers.
 One natural solution is to order the agents randomly, give the first agent their favorite good, then give the second agent their favorite good among those that remain, and so on iteratively.
-This algorithm results in an \textit{ex post} efficient allocation \citep{bogomolnaia2001new}.
+This algorithm results in an ex post efficient allocation: any other allocation that makes one agent better off, must also make another agent worse off \citep{bogomolnaia2001new}.

+To carry out the above algorithm, we need to ask agents about their preferences.
+We could approach agents one-by-one in random order, asking each to pick their favorite good among those that remain.
+The resulting \textit{dynamic random priority mechanism} is obviously strategy-proof.

-We can ask agents to simultaneously submit rank-order lists of the goods, and then process those lists according to the above algorithm.
-The resulting mechanism---the \textit{static random priority mechanism} (static RP)---is strategy-proof.
+In contrast, we could ask each agent to submit rank-order lists of the goods, and then process those lists according to the algorithm.
+The resulting \textit{static random priority mechanism} is strategy-proof.
 However, it is not obviously strategy-proof.
-If you rank goods truthfully, you might receive your third-favorite, whereas if you deviate to rank your second-favorite good at the top, then you might receive your second-favorite good, which you strictly prefer.
+Because of the randomness of the order in which the rank-order lists are chosen, it is possible that if you rank goods truthfully, you might receive your third-favorite, whereas if you deviate to rank your second-favorite good at the top, then you might receive your second-favorite good, which you strictly prefer.

-Alternatively, we could approach agents one-by-one in random order, asking each to pick their favorite good among those that remain.
-The resulting \textit{dynamic random priority mechanism} (dynamic RP) is obviously strategy-proof.

-In practice, dynamic RP results in higher rates of truthful play than its static equivalent.
-In an incentivized laboratory experiment with four players and four goods, dynamic RP resulted in the dominant-strategy outcome in 93\% of games, whereas static RP resulted in the dominant-strategy outcome in only 64\% of games \cite[p.~3282]{li2017obviously}.\footnote{\cite{dreyfuss2022expectations} and \cite{meisner2023loss} argue that this disparity might be due to loss aversion rather than strategic mistakes.}
+In practice, dynamic random priority results in higher rates of truthful play than its static equivalent.
+In an incentivized laboratory experiment with four players and four goods, dynamic random priority resulted in the dominant-strategy outcome in 93 percent of games, whereas static random priority resulted in the dominant-strategy outcome in only 64 percent of games \cite[p.~3282]{li2017obviously}.\footnote{\cite{dreyfuss2022expectations} and \cite{meisner2023loss} argue that this disparity might be due to loss aversion rather than strategic mistakes.}